-On 6 March, Pope Francis authorised the Congregation for the Causes of Saints to promulgate the decree concerning the miracle attributed to the intercession of Blessed Oscar Romero.
-This is the final stage before Romero is officially recognised as a saint.
-The date of his canonisation is expected to be announced shortly.
+On 6 March, Pope Francis authorised the Congregation for the Causes of Saints to promulgate the decree recognising the miracle attributed to the intercession of Blessed Oscar Romero.
+This is the final stage before Romero is officially proclaimed as a saint.

 On 19 May, at an ordinary public consistory called by Pope Francis, Romero’s canonization was confirmed and formalised.
 Sunday 14 October 2018 was announced as the date for the ceremony to take place in Rome.
 Blessed Oscar Romero was to be canonised along with Blessed Pope Paul VI and five others.